solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 ### Fetching the List of Tokens

-All the possible Tokens that can be swapped in a Given Network is fetched stored in the state.
+All the possible Tokens that สามารถ be swapped in a Given Network is fetched stored in the state.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>